jmangt/test-driven-puppet/module_fixtures.md

 └── tests
 ```

 Inside the `users/spec` directory you will see a `fixtures` directory.
 Rspec uses the fixtures directory to "deploy" your module's code and its dependencies.
 Rspec expects that your module's code be placed inside the `spec/fixtures/modules/` directory.

-In the case of the
+In the case of the `users` module, the module's code should be inside the `spec/fixtures/modules/users` for Rspec to find it.

+If the module had any other dependencies, those would need to be placed under the same `spec/fixtures/modules/[depedency]` directory.